cms-PdmV/Stats2/README.md

 ```
 python3 main.py [--host] [--port] [--debug]
 ```
 There are three available arguments when launching a website: `--host`, `--port` and `--debug`.
 Website by default is launched with host ip 127.0.0.1 on port 80.
-Host can be overwritten with --host.
+Host can be overwritten with `--host`.
 Port can be overwritten with `--port`.
-Parameter --debug launches flask server in debug mode.
+Parameter `--debug` launches flask server in debug mode.
 ```
 python3 main.py &
 python3 main.py --host 0.0.0.0 --port 8000 &